andreabusi/manage-hidden-files/README.md

 Manage hidden files for Alfred 2
 ===================

-This workflow permit to toggle the visiblity of hidden files in Finder in OS X 10.8.
+This workflow permit to toggle the visiblity of hidden files in Finder in macOS (10.8 and higher).

-It works with Alfred 2 and the Powerpack.
+It works with Alfred 2/3 and the Powerpack.

 For more information about Alfred please visit the [official site](http://www.alfredapp.com/)